loicdescotte/loicdescotte.github.io/_posts/2022-09-29-type-classes-in-scala-3.md

 ```

 We can add this capability to any data type, without changing the type directly.
 If you know Domain Driven Design (DDD) you know it is important to be able to keep the domain pure.
-Type class are very useful for this in a lot of cases, like JSON serialization for example.
+Type classes are very useful for this in a lot of cases, like JSON serialization for example.

 It is also possible to add given instances to data type you can't change (from libs/external modules for example)